JoZhouFang/JoZhouFang.github.io/writingtalks.md

 # Writings

-I post some of my writtings to record my growth.
-Some of them are drafts(not typed by latex), but I think it's still useful (I may type them in latex if I have time).

 - **Physical picture of tensor products and direct sum:** [link](https://JoZhouFang.github.io/file/Phy.pic.pdf) Tensor products and direct sums of vector spaces are abstract concepts in linear algebra.
 In this article, we aim to elucidate these abstrct notions